 Annual limitation on deduction: A corporate taxpayer's charitable deduction is limited to 10% of taxable income (determined without regard to the charitable contribution deduction, any net operating loss carryback or capital loss carryback, dividends received deduction, and domestic production activities deduction).
 Any contributions in excess of the 10% limitation may be carried forward for five years.
-In any tax year for which there is a charitable contribution carryover amounts deducted in order of time.
+In any tax year for which there is a charitable contribution carryover, current year's gifts are applied against the 10% limitation first, with carryover amounts deducted in order of time.